emilkarlen/emilkarlen.github.io/exactly/version/next/README.rst

 Or tests properties of existing files, directories etc.

+Assertions are expressed in a declarative style, using a specialized type system.

+Syntax is inspired by shell script, but thoroughly specialized.

 A test may have setup and cleanup actions.
-Assertions are expressed in a declarative style, using a specialized type system.

 Supports individual test cases and test suites.

 Supports easy referencing of predefined files and files created in the temporary sandbox.

+Supports execution of arbitrary programs, as well as checking their result.

 Exactly has a  built in help system, which can, among other things,